University Preparatory Program

 Rural Background Entry Pathway to Medicine

-If you have lived for 5 years or more in a rural or remote location, you may be eligible to apply to study medicine at the University of Adelaide under the Rural Background Entry (RBE) pathway.
+If you have lived for 5 years or more in a rural or remote location, you may be eligible apply to study medicine at the University of Adelaide under the Rural Background Entry (RBE) pathway.
 Find out more in our knowledgebase.

 *No course or amenity fees apply, however this does not consider other incidental costs and living expenses such as; travel, stationary etc. For more information visit our other financial considerations page for future students.

-Sunho Lee – UPP graduate
+UPP graduate testimonials

-I am currently doing a Bachelor of Arts/Bachelor of Teaching degree after completing the UPP.
 The UPP has helped me to prepare for my current studies.
 I really value the University’s support for students to succeed in their studies including all material, access to Barr Smith Library, friendly staff, the Writing Centre, and many social activities.
 Once I am qualified, I would like to work in a secondary school as an EAL/D (for students with English as an Additional Language) and Japanese teacher as they would be my subjects specialised to teach.

 The concept of learning how to learn will stay with me forever.